 There are dozens of options for tank treatment, but most will advertise odor control and different fragrances.
 So again, I suggest choosing function over flavor.
 I have tried dozens of brands, but the Happy Camper brand is my absolute favorite.
 This powder dissolves the solids super-fast and provides excellent odor control.

 If the odor becomes an issue on hot summer days, I keep a bottle of fragrant fabric softener and put a little in the tank.
 However, I rarely have to do this with Happy Camper.
-Happy Camper also works great for the grey water tank, which I use periodically to keep it nice and clean.
-This additional step is especially useful for keeping your tank sensors functional.
+Happy Camper also works excellent for the grey water tank, which I use periodically to keep it nice and clean.
+This additional step is beneficial for keeping your tank sensors functional.

 This wastewater treatment is what I use regularly.
 It simply works better than anything else I've found on the market.